wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 ### Making practical choices

-It's important to remember that the most powerful model isn't always the best option.
+It's important to remember that the most powerful model aren't always the best option.
 I follow this general workflow when developing an LLM-based application that can be quite helpful if you're just starting out: